jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 #### Disclaimer

 Inheritance makes extensive use of the concepts of overriding and shadowing.
 However, the notations and implementations of overriding and shadowing are not worked out to perfection yet.
 Preliminary notations are proposed.
-They will be reconsidered when working out the chapter *Object Resolution*.
+They might be reconsidered when working out the chapter *Object Resolution*.

 #### Shadowing